celestialskys/Interactive-Lab-Hub/Lab 3/README.md

 ---
 Bonus:
-[Whisper](https://openai.com/index/whisper/)is a neural network–based speech-to-text (STT) model developed and open-sourced by OpenAI.
+[Whisper](https://openai.com/index/whisper/) is a neural network–based speech-to-text (STT) model developed and open-sourced by OpenAI.
 Compared to Vosk, Whisper generally achieves higher accuracy, particularly on noisy audio and diverse accents.
 It is available in multiple model sizes; for edge devices such as the Raspberry Pi 5 used in this class, the tiny.en model runs with reasonable latency even without a GPU.

 By contrast, Vosk is more lightweight and optimized for running efficiently on low-power devices like the Raspberry Pi.
 The choice between Whisper and Vosk depends on your scenario: if you need higher accuracy and can afford slightly more compute, Whisper is preferable; if your priority is minimal resource usage, Vosk may be a better fit.